rmorshea/anysync/docs/src/index.md

 assert len(threads - {main_thread}) == 1
 ```

-In the second scenario, ends up creating two threads in addition to AnySync's global
+#### Background Thread Spawning

+As above, the script below counts the number of threads that AnySync spawns when
+calling `f` twice.
+In this case though

+- `f` runs in the main thread
-background thread because `g()` runs in the global background thread and `h()` runs in a
+- `g`, when called by `f`, runs in AnySync's global background thread
-new thread each time.
+- `h`, when called by `g`, runs in a new thread each time it's called

+Thus, we end up counting three threads, 1 for the global background thread used to
+run `g` and 2 more for each call `g` makes into `h`.

 ```python
 from threading import current_thread